Leziga/100-python-questions-and-answers/README.md

 # 100-python-questions-and-answers in python files
 This domain contains my solutions to a series of 100 python question.
+I will be increasing the solutions as they come in

 # Question 1